Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Numerical Results and Discussions

-The GT(--) strength, B(GT$-$), on $^{82}$Se is presented, in Fig.\ref{fig3}, as a function of the excitation energy $E_{ex}$ w.r.t. the ground state of $^{82}$Se (whose Q value is 0.092 MeV) for $\beta_2 = \pm 0.1 \sim \pm 0.2$.
-The uppermost panel of Fig.\ref{fig3} is the experimental data from the $^{82}$Se(p,n)$^{82}$Br reaction at 134.4 MeV \cite{Madey89}.
-Particularly, the strong strength on the high-lying excited GT state around $ 12$ MeV is neatly reproduced by the $\beta_2$ = 0.2 at (c) panel.
-For a reference, the $\beta_2$ value from the RMF is 0.133 \cite{Lala99}.
-Our theoretical calculations address a possibility of another peak beyond 15 MeV.
+The GT(--) strength distributions, B(GT$-$), on $^{82}$Se are presented, in Figs. \ref{fig11} and \ref{fig12}, as a function of the $E_{ex}$ w.r.t. the ground state of $^{82}$Se (whose Q value is 0.092 MeV) for $\beta_2 = \pm 0.1 \sim \pm 0.3$.
+The uppermost panels of Figs. \ref{fig11} and \ref{fig12} are the experimental data from the $^{82}$Se(p,n)$^{82}$Br reaction at 134.4 MeV \cite{Madey89}.
+Particularly, strengths of the GT excited state around 12 MeV are reproduced by the $\beta_2$ = 0.3 at (d) panel in Fig. \ref{fig11}, which was also confirmed at the running sum of the GT(--) strength distribution for $^{82}$Se up to 30 MeV in Fig. \ref{fig13}.
+Our running sum results for the $\beta^-$ strength, are 42 $\sim$ 54 for $\beta_2$= $\pm$ 0.1 $\sim$ $\pm$ 0.3.
+The $\beta^-$ strength by the experimental data is 21.9 up to 12 MeV by Madey {\it et al.} \cite{Madey89}.
+In Ref. \cite{Madey89}, they argued that the ISR, 3$(N-Z) = 52$, is satisfied about 52 \% if the $\beta^+$ strength is assumed to be zero.
+One may notice that the running sum on $^{82}$Se calculated by $\beta_2$ = 0.3 represented by blue dotted solid line seems to be most consistent with experimental data in Fig. \ref{fig13}.
+The $\beta_2$ values for $^{82}$Se are 0.1934 (27) from the B(E2) and 0.133 from the RMF.

-The forward GT amplitudes $X_{\alpha \alpha'' \beta \beta'',K}$ for three highest GT transition peaks at 10.08 and 12.99 MeV in (c) panel of Fig.\ref{fig3} are shown in Fig.\ref{fig4}.
-Main transitions turn out to come from the $(312~ 3/2) \rightarrow (303~5/2)$ at 10.08 MeV, and $(303~ 5/2) \rightarrow (303~ 7/2)$ transition at 12.99 MeV, respectively.
-They are thought to result from the 2p-2h configuration mixing stemming from the deformation around the Fermi surface.
+In Table \ref{tab:XY}, we identify main collective $1^{+}$ states for the GT transitions on $^{82}$Se for $\beta_2$ = 0.3, which are presented as $X^{2} - Y^{2}$ of two dominant excitation energies having large B(GT) values, 3.88 and 2.77, located at $E_{ex}$ = 11.48 and 13.74 MeV, respectively, in Fig. \ref{fig11}(d). $X (Y)$ is a forward (backward) amplitude in Eq. (\ref{eq:tram_d}).
+The GT state at 11.48 MeV comes mostly from (422 3/2, 422 5/2) and (420 1/2, 431 3/2) configurations and 13.74 MeV state comes from (413 5/2, 413 7/2), (310 1/2, 330 1/2), (202 3/2, 541 3/2) configurations.
+The particle states for the configuration are mainly located around the Fermi surface whose smearing becomes wider by the deformation \cite{sarriguren_a,Ha13_1}.